at1as/BetteREST/README.md

-BetteR
+# BetteR
 ======

 BetteR is a a REST testing client written in Ruby and served by Sinatra.

-BetteR emphasises a both a clean and easy to understand interface, as well as allowing users to have a very granuler control over their requests (things like following redirects, verbosity of response, timeout intervals are all configurable).
+BetteR emphasises both a clean and easy to use interface, as well as allowing users to have a very granuler control over their requests (things like following redirects, verbosity of response, timeout intervals are all configurable).
+The current feature set is modest, but what it does, it aims to do well.

 ## Usage